Please select your KFC to see the relevant menu and offers.

 Labour Standards

 Our labour standards are set out in our Western Europe Ethical Sourcing Policy, which is reviewed and updated where needed by the KFC Western Europe Head of Responsible Sourcing & Regulatory Compliance.
-The Western Europe Ethical Sourcing Policy was last reviewed in November 2022.
 If a supplier is found to be in breach of these policies an investigation and appropriate corrective action will be taken.
-We are proud to say that there were no reports of suppliers being in breach of the Ethical Sourcing Policy in 2022.
+We are proud to say that there were no reports of suppliers being in breach of the Ethical Sourcing Policy in 2023.

 Due Diligence, Risk Assessment and Management